 Many schools are ditching textbooks and moving to OER, but are proceeding without well-structured learning designs in place.
 If schools do not situate these resources inside curricular systems and structures that improve instructional, assessment and accessibility practices, they will suffer the same disappointments as they did with poorly-planned and un-executed EdTech adoptions.
 This post describes how we ensconce our content within the Information Age, thereby forcing us to evolve and sustain resources for our schools.
 And if you're thinking that free online textbooks are a panacea, well, I invite you to read on...

-The practice of biomimicry was described and encouraged by author Janine Benyus.
+The practice of biomimicry is described and encouraged by author Janine Benyus.
 She has worked with inventors, researchers, designers, companies and artists who are trying to mimic nature's own designs.
 This post describes how we followed suit, using the wonders of adaptive immunity to guide the designs of our assessment system.
 Uncertain futures?
 Jobs that don't exist?
 Those sound exactly like the pathogenic microbes that emerge long after we are born.
 How does our body deal with such novelty?
 The answer is as captivating as it is inspiring.
 Let's bring biomimicry to the field of learning systems design!
 Nature is the best innovation mentor...

 Ed reform during the first two decades of 2000 made the flawed assumption that traditionally underserved students would be best served by organizations and services that delivered more efficient, better-funded implementations of the schooling model in which their leaders (usually Ivy-league graduates) succeeded.
 Not only was that model designed to oppress underserved students, it also perverted authentic academic rigor.
 This post explores the programmatic perversions of rigor that exist in secondary schools, and how EduChange ressurected rigor through coherent, multi-year assessment designs.